-Are there any disadvantages of cross training employees?
+Are there any disadvantages of cross-training employees?

-There are, but they can be avoided with some advanced preparation.
+Yes, but they can be avoided with some advanced preparation.

 To start, some employees may view cross-training as an added responsibility with no added pay.
 It’s important to make sure that while leveraging each employee’s strengths you balance their workload as much as possible.

 Sure, you want to get the highest level of productivity out of your employees while still protecting your bottom line, but the risk of burnout is high when you add too much, too fast.
 You want employees to know that you value their abilities, not that you think of them as beasts of burden.

 Another potential risk is building a company filled with generalists.
 These are employees that know a little bit about a lot of things, but not too much about one.